-Are you interested in learning your company's areas of strengths and areas of improvement for diversity and inclusion efforts?
-If so, participate in our Diversity Engagement Survey (DES).
-Your cost to participate is $2500 and benefits include an overall summary with breakdown of demographics, and one-hour consultation on interpreting survey results and recommendations for next steps.
+Are you interested in learning about your company's areas of strengths and improvement for diversity and inclusion initiatives?
+If so, join our inaugural Diversity Engagement Survey (DES).
+Your discounted cost to participate is $2,500.
+Benefits include an overall summary with breakdown of demographics, a one-hour consultation to interpret survey results, and recommendations for next steps.

 CLI has partnered with a research team to develop benchmarks using DES.
-At this time, we are seeking ten Denver law firms to participate in this pilot study over an 18-month period, starting this fall.
+At this time, we are several more Denver law firms to participate in this pilot study over an 18-month period, starting this Winter.
 We will have future surveys focusing on government agencies, legal departments and law firms outside of Denver.
-Contact Karen Hester (email@example.com; 303.313.6861) if you would like to be a part of this exciting new venture, or if you would like to be considered for future surveys.

-Your participation in this important project provides your law firm with an assessment of:
+Your participation in this ground-breaking project will provide your firm with an assessment of:

-· Identification of areas of strengths and areas for improvement in diversity and inclusion efforts.
+· Identification of areas of strengths and improvement in diversity and inclusion efforts;

-· Data for strategic planning, enhancement, implementation and development of diversity and inclusion programs.
+· Data for strategic planning, enhancement, implementation and development of diversity and inclusion programs; and

 · Analysis of law firm diversity that moves beyond compositional diversity or the representation of the demographic breakdowns of race and gender, openly LGBT individuals, and attorneys with disabilities.

-Diversity is considered a driver of excellence…if the conditions are right.
-Knowing what the right conditions are requires assessment of the organizational culture for the factors which leverage differences to achieve business objectives and drive innovation.
+Diversity is considered a driver of excellence…but only if the conditions are right.
+Knowing what the right conditions are requires an assessment of the organizational culture for factors which leverage differences to achieve business objectives and drive innovation.